 Beyond technology, journalists are more aware of the need to extend their reach by building strong relationships with industry experts, key influencers and public relations professionals.
 According to the study, from 2016 to 2017 the number of journalists who prefer to get information from subject matter experts, industry contacts and professional communicators increased.

 As a direct result, public relations practitioners are ideally positioned to serve as vital resources for time-strapped and resource-challenged journalists.
-Both want to reach the public with good stories and information that educate, entertain and engage.
+Both want to reach the public with information and good stories that educate, entertain and engage.
 Through honest, timely and ongoing communication, the relationship can be mutually beneficial.
 This is the best time ever to help journalists sift through the noise and get reliable information in the process of their reporting.

 You know the saying, “if you want a job done right, you’ve got to do it yourself.”
 In some cases, that’s true.
 But you probably wouldn’t perform surgery on yourself no matter how enthusiastically you buy into the idea.
 Instead, you’d rely on a trusted professional.
 Let us show you how powerful public relations and messaging, paired with first-rate relationships with journalists, can make you an excellent storyteller.